-In Europe’s not-so-distant history, as well as presently in Ukraine, ordinary people achieve the extraordinary when their freedom, human dignity, and security are threatened–even without weapons.
+In Europe’s not-so-distant history, as well as presently in Ukraine, ordinary people achieve the extraordinary when their freedom, human dignity, and security are threatened–even beyond the battlefield ecosystem.
 This blog series shows that there exists a “narrow, dangerous, uncertain but very real path towards a better world”, in the words of French graphic novelist Xavier Dorison.
 That path is unarmed resistance, widespread in Ukraine since 2022, yet poorly documented and little-understood.

 The contributors of the Ukrainian Freedom series include researchers, members of the European defense establishment, and above all, Ukrainian defenders themselves.
 Their articles are not aspirational; they are not calls for martyrdom.
 They document and analyze a vast area of human behavior with pragmatism, not ideology.